helgames/UVAtlas/Readme.txt

 This package contains UVAtlas, a shared source library for creating and packing an isochart texture atlas.

+This fork is a quick-and-dirty macOS port, so a static library can be built using Xcode.

 This code is designed to build with Visual Studio 2013 Update 5, Visual Studio 2015 Update 3, or Visual Studio 2017.
 It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 (15.5 update) with the